The Troggs: 'I Want – You Want'

 In May 2020 a test pressing of Raw Power went up for auction on eBay, the price eventually going beyond the few shillings I had saved, but I kept the images that were posted

-Dated December 8, 1972, two months before its US release on February 7, 1973. it should be in a museum or even better in my collection, it’s a one-off (or one of a very few).
+Dated December 8, 1972, three months before its US release in March, 1973. it should be in a museum or even better in my collection, it’s a one-off (or one of a very few).
 It would be the jewel in any collector’s crown. – a fetish item for the ages.
 But, you know, it is just a white label pressing of a stock copy, I’ve got a couple of those and, having not won the auction, I’ve still got the coin in my pocket.

 But take a closer look.
 The timings suggest side one and two were flipped, which adds to the uniqueness.
 Then look again, side 1 has five tracks, not the four on the release version, and side 2 has only three.